sebescudie/GammaLauncher/README.md

 - A burger menu allows to check for two things :
   - If a new version of vvvv gamma exists online.
 If so, you'll be able to download and install it directly from the launcher with a single click
   - If a new version of GammaLauncher exists online.
 If so, clicking on the version number takes you to the download page on Github.
+- There might be settings you want to start instances with that are not available in the launcher.
+You can now specify an arbitrary command-line argument in the settings file : this argument will simply be appended when the Launcher starts an instance.
+If you want to get rid of it, simply delete it from the settings file and restart the launcher for this to be taken into account.

 ## Changelog

+### 4.2.0

+- The settings file gets a new `CustomArg` element where one can type an arbitrary command-line argument that will be used every time.

+### 4.1.2

+- If the path of `package-repositories` contained spaces, either vvvv could not be started from the launcher, or the _Repos_ button would not work.
+This is now fixed : if your package repositories folder contains spaces, you should write it between quotes in your settings files (#36)

 ### 4.1.1